Overview

 commissions and/or transaction fees paid by Registrant's clients shall comply with the

-Registrant's duty to seek best execution, a client may pay a commission that is higher
+Registrant's duty to seek best execution, a client may pay a commission that is higher than

-in relation to the value of the brokerage and research services received.
+relation to the value of the brokerage and research services received.
 In seeking best

 execution, the determinative factor is not the lowest possible cost, but whether the

-transaction represents the best qualitative execution, taking into consideration the full
+transaction represents the best qualitative execution, taking into consideration the full range

-Registrant's investment management fee.
+investment management fee.

 1. Non-Soft Dollar Research and Additional Benefits